FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-1.md

 <br><br>
 ### **Jgit-flow-jira**

-[JGit-Flow-Jira](https://github.com/FullGC/jgit-flow-jira) is a fork that I made for jgit-flow, which uses a Jira client to change the state of a Jira ticket during the lifecycle of a feature.
+[JGit-Flow-Jira](https://github.com/FullGC/jgit-flow-jira) is a fork that I made for 'jgit-flow', which uses a Jira client to change the state of a Jira ticket during the lifecycle of a feature.
 Unfortunately, jgit-flow is not bug-free, and currently maintained mostly by the users and not by Atlassian.
 It is, however, published as open source and written very clearly.
 Jgitflow-jira contains a fix for this [open bug](https://ecosystem.atlassian.net/browse/MJF-109) as well.

 <br><br>
 ### **Jenkins(Pipeline)**